Comparing French Doors vs Sliding Glass Doors | Brennan DFW

 French patio doors have a classic look and work especially well in homes with more traditional architectural elements.

-• Wide opening is perfect for lots of traffic or moving oversized furniture
+• The wide opening is ideal for accommodating high-traffic areas or moving large furniture items.

 French Patio Door Brands